Hi – I’m Kim Arnold!

 I’m an international marketing, branding and writing consultant.

 I show businesses like yours how to stand out, get heard and connect with clients in our noisy world.

-Her clients call her a ‘rare find’ and a ‘talented strategist’ with ‘an instinctive feel for how to guide a growing business to maturity’ – words she pretends to be embarrassed by but secretly uses to wallpaper her home office.
-A recent client says she’s transformed their business ‘from Week 1’.
+My clients call me a ‘rare find’ and a ‘talented strategist’ – words I pretend to be embarrassed by but secretly use to wallpaper my home office.

-She’s spent two decades getting banks, tech firms, legal services and other complex businesses to ditch boring corporate jargon and bland branding so they become irresistible to their clients.
-She’s a firm believer that big marketing budgets can breed laziness, and that great things can be done with small pockets.
+I’ve spent over two decades getting tech firms, legal providers, risk managers and other complex businesses to ditch dry corporate jargon and bland branding so they become irresistible to their clients.

-There isn’t much she doesn’t know about sales and marketing.
-She cut her teeth working for financial heavyweights, including Deutsche Bank and Thomson Reuters businesses, where she led large global marketing and communications teams across Europe, Asia and the Americas in 10 different countries.
+I’ve done the hard yards in marketing, cutting my teeth with financial heavyweights, including Deutsche Bank and Thomson Reuters businesses, where I led large global teams across Europe, Asia and the Americas in 10 different countries.
 I’ve even worked alongside former US Vice-President, Al Gore.

-Later, as a copywriter and creative she worked agency-side for famous consumer brands like House of Fraser.
-As a ghost-writer for CEOs, Kim’s writing has also been featured in all the major business and national press including The Times, The Financial Times, Financial News, The Telegraph and The Huffington Post.
+Later, as a copywriter and ghostwriter for CEOs, my writing was featured in all the major business and national press including The Times, The FT, Financial News and The Huffington Post.

-She speaks reasonable German, rusty Russian and a few obscene phrases in Latin.
-At one point, she was going to live in Russia permanently but decided she missed good food and mild winters too much (boiled udder, anyone?).
+I speak reasonable German, rusty Russian and a few obscene phrases in Latin.
+At one point, I was going to live in Russia permanently but decided I missed good food and mild winters too much (boiled udder, anyone?).

 I live with my giant husband and children in North London where I feel very short, despite being 5’ 5 1/2”.
 Just don’t forget the half.